kekse1/count.php/README.md

 And if you find more possible optimizations, don't be shy and contact me!
 I'd be really happy. :-)

+BTW: the version mentioned above also contains some more lines commented out, as I'm currently rewriting some CLI functions.. so this value **>4500** is not really *all that*.. even if I avoid comments generally. xD~

 ## The original version
 **[The original version](php/original.php)** was a very tiny script as little helping hand for my web projects.
 It rised a lot - see for yourself! :)~